Dedicated and hardworking employees can be hard to find, and once you do find them it’s important to hang on to them.

 Research done by the Center for Disease Control and Prevention (CDC) proves that long-term, unresolved burnout is now a major health concern that not even a well-deserved vacation can solve.

-Biologically, we are not made to constantly work in high-stress mode, but the work mentality over the years has altered so much that when we aren’t going full-blown, it sometimes feels like we aren’t doing anything at all.
+Biologically, we are not made to constantly work in high-stress mode, but the work mentality over the years has altered so much that when we aren’t going full-steam ahead, it sometimes feels like we aren’t doing anything at all.

 If you as an employer or employee find yourself noticing a few of the following signs in yourself or your employees, it may be time to change a few things up.